 As long as man has had the technical know-how, the force of The Falls’ combined 6 million cubic feet of water per second has been harnessed to work for him.
 It did not begin with the Croatia-born scientist, Nikola Tesla, but he has a good story.
 Tesla discovered the power of alternating current while employed by the legendary Thomas Edison, and went on to design the first hydroelectric power plant in Niagara Falls in 1895.
 His monumental statue, calmly seated with technical drawings in hand, is on Goat Island near Horseshoe Falls, just in front of where his power plant proved how inefficient DC or direct current electricity championed by Thomas Edison, really was.
 Today, the acclaimed electric vehicle maker Tesla Motors takes the name of the man whose 1882 invention of AC is at the heart of the Tesla Roadster design.

-The Niagara Power Project Visitors Center is the place to learn all about Tesla and his revolutionary work.
-Celebrating over 50 years of generating hydroelectricity for New York State and parts of Canada, this fascinating public facility has a visitors’ center with an overlook of its 13 huge turbines, the Niagara Gorge, and the Niagara River beyond.
-The Power Vista Visitors Center, free of charge, features more than 50 interactive exhibits you can sink your teeth into.
-They also have a very active calendar of community events.
-We all learned something about how electricity works and wondered, if this plant can produce cheap electricity and host an educational center, why can’t other power plants? ?
+The Niagara Power Authority is the place to learn all about Tesla and his revolutionary work.
+Celebrating more than 50 years of generating hydroelectricity for New York State and parts of Canada, this fascinating public facility has an overlook of its 13 huge turbines, the Niagara Gorge and the Niagara River beyond.
+Niagara Power Vista, free of charge, features more than 50 interactive exhibits where you can design your own dam, take a VR ride into the river, operate a power grid during a storm and swirl around in a turbine.

 Staying Dry, Getting Up Close and Personal with The Falls